rricharz/Pilaptop/pi-active/readme.txt

      sudo ./uninstall

 Important:

 Pi-active needs to be stopped if other programs want to use the LED matrix
      sudo systemctl stop pi-active.service
-It can be rstarted with a reboot or with the command
+It can be restarted with a reboot or with the command
      sudo systemctl start pi-active.service

+Or proceed as follows:

+Pi-active does not use the led display if a program called "R65" is running, which is sometimes the case on my Pilaptop.
+Search for "R65" in pi-active, replace it with any other name of a program which uses the led display on your Pilaptop, and recompile pi-active with "make"